FIRE-Phoebe/Gas_Price_analysis/README.md

 - Video Link: https://youtu.be/uE14fkmyN1U
 - Our website: https://gas-price-analysis.herokuapp.com/
 - Topic: Gas Price Prediction and Analysis
-- Reason: After the pandemic, people are planning on going back to office.
+- Reason: After the pandemic, people are planning to go back to the office.
 Drivers bemoan high gasoline prices.
-Besides, increase in gas price impacts not only on our daily life and travel, but also on various trades and industries.Through analyzing the historical natural gas datasets from the U.S., we would like to provide our analysis by using machine learning models to help people predict gas price in the future.
+Besides, an increase in gas price impacts not only on our daily life and travel, but also on various trades and industries.
+Through analyzing the historical natural gas datasets from the U.S., we would like to provide our analysis by using machine learning models to show our prediction on future gas prices.

 - Description of the source of data
   - U.S Natural Gas Imports vs. Exports